 Teachers work in teams to plan, taking into account children’s needs, abilities and preferred learning styles.
 The planning ensures curriculum coverage, progression and includes a variety of teaching methods and strategies.
 Planning is flexible and linked to pupils areas of interest.
 It focuses on key core skills and is annotated to identify areas for development.

-If you would like more information about our Curriculum, please contact our Teaching and Learning Lead, Mrs Cook, via the School Office.
+If you would like more information about our Curriculum, please contact a member of our Leadership Team, via the School Office.